 At least since Marshall (1890), economists have hypothesized that spatial proximity between firms may generate productivity spillovers.
-These productive externalities may explain why firms locate near one another, and why state and local governments spend billions of dollars in subsidies each year to attract firms to their jurisdictions.
-But how large are the externalities, and how broad is their reach?
+These productive externalities may explain why firms locate near one another, and why state and local governments spend billions of dollars in subsidies to attract firms to their jurisdictions.
+But how large are these externalities, and how broad is their reach?
 In this paper, we show that local productivity spillovers can propagate through the entire economy through the plant-level networks of multi-region firms.
-Specifically, building on the empirical framework in Greenstone, Hornbeck, and Moretti (2010, GHM), we show that the openings of large industrial plants ("Million Dollar Plants," "MDPs") not only raise the productivity of local plants but also of distant plants hundreds of miles away, which belong to multi-plant, multi-region firms that are "exposed" to the local spillover through one of their plants.
-Thus, our results suggest that the (already large) agglomeration spillover effects identified by GHM (i) are undercounted and (ii) accrue to other locations too.
+Building on the empirical framework in Greenstone, Hornbeck, and Moretti (2010, GHM), we show that the opening of large industrial plants ("Million Dollar Plants," "MDPs") not only raises the productivity of local incumbent plants but also of distant plants hundreds of miles away, which belong to large multi-plant, multi-region firms that are exposed to the local spillover through one of their plants.
+Thus, our results suggest that the (already large) agglomeration spillover effects identified by GHM (i) are undercounted and (ii) accrue to other locations as well.
 Our results have important policy implications.
 For one, they imply that local industrial policies aimed at attracting investments, such as MDPs, may have positive effects on productivity in other regions.
 The traditional view is that such policies, by diverting resources away from other regions, have a zero (or negative) effect on aggregate productivity.
 Moreover, our results imply that local policymakers are unlikely to fully internalize the productive externalities generated by their investment policies.
-While these policies may benefit local plants, they also directly benefit plants outside the policymakers' jurisdictions.
+While these policies may benefit local plants, they also benefit plants outside the policymakers' jurisdictions.

 Marshall famously divided agglomeration economies into three broad categories: i) labor market pooling, ii) knowledge spillovers, and iii) input-output linkages.
 We find no evidence that the productivity gains at either local or distant plants are the result of input, output, or any other trade linkages with the MDP.
 And while labor market pooling may contribute to the local productivity spillover, it is unlikely that a thicker labor market in the MDP county would raise the productivity of distant plants hundreds of miles away.
 Knowledge, on the other hand, can be used in local and distant plants alike.
 Indeed, once it spills over to a firm's local plant, it can be freely shared with other plants of the firm (Markusen, 1984).
-Consistent with this idea, we find that the productivity spillover decays rapidly with distance: it is strong within a 50-mile radius around the MDP, weaker within 100 miles, and insignificant beyond.
+Consistent with this idea, we find that the productivity gains at distant plants do not decay with distance to the MDP.
+By contrast, the local productivity spillover decays rapidly with distance: it is strong within a 50-mile radius around the MDP, weaker within 100 miles, and insignificant beyond.
 Hence, while productivity spillovers between plants of different firms are highly localized, they seem to propagate without much friction between different plants of the same firm.
 Finally, and also consistent with knowledge sharing, we find that the "global" productivity spillover is stronger if the MDP and the distant plant are in the same industry or in industries that share knowledge with each other, as measured by mutual R&D flows and patent citations.